Bladder Meridian – Stress, Depression, & Anxiety

 Quick tips for meditation for the bladder:

 - Focus your attention on your breathing.
-Observe the inhalation and exhalation without trying to control or manipulate it
+Observe the inhalation and exhalation without trying to control or manipulate them.

 Related Articles